-Your team can score 8 goals in a game but if the opposition scores 9 goals, then you will lose the game and won’t be awarded any points.
+Your team can score 8 goals in a game, but if the opposition scores 9 goals, you will lose the game and won’t be awarded any points.

 But you can also score 1 single goal in a game and as long as your team doesn’t concede any goals you will win the game and receive the maximum 3 points on offer.